EnergyMashupLab/NIST-CTS-Agents/README.md

 Agile programming and architecture are used.

-The project uses Github, Maven, and Java 8.
+The project uses Github, Maven, Java 8, JUnit, Apache Log4j2, Spring and Spring Boot.

-Build Steps
+Building and Running
 -------

-1. Download the Spring tool IDE(Or any eclipse will also work)
-2. Install the MySql Server on your machine.
-3. Clone the current project into your local machine 3.1 git clone <project_url>
-    3.2 git checkout development
-    3.3 git pull origin development
-4. Import the project into your Spring tool IDE
-5. Click on Build to build the project

-See [HowToDevelop](HowToDevelop) for the tooling and development environment.
+See the [HowToDevelop](HowToDevelop) directory for the tooling and development environment.

 Authors
 -------